reilar/css-cube/README.md

 # CSS Cube

-Simple 3D cube done in CSS.
+Texture 3D cube done in CSS.

 Houdini is used for animating custom properties.
 Since Houdini currently is a working draft, you will need a compatible browser such as Chrome.